-If you are in Namibia, you absolutely have to include Etosha National Park in your itinerary.
+If you are in Namibia, you must include Etosha National Park in your itinerary.
 Etosha is undoubtedly Namibia’s top and most visited destination.
-Whether you are on a self drive holiday or organised safari tour spending a few days in Etosha is highly recommended.
-Etosha National Park, meaning “Great White Place” is one of the largest and most important game reserves in Southern Africa and covers an area of 22 270 square kilometers.
+Whether on a self drive holiday or guided safari, spending a few days in Etosha is highly recommended.
+Etosha National Park, meaning “Great White Place”, is one of the largest and most important game reserves in Southern Africa and covers an area of 22 270 square kilometres.

-Home to 114 mammal species, well over 300 bird species, reptiles and amphibians, Etosha is a wildlife enthusiasts dream.
-Visitors are likely to see many different buck species, giraffe, rhino, elephant and even lions.
-If you are lucky, you may even catch a glimpse of a leopard or cheetah.
+Home to 114 mammal species, well over 300 bird species, reptiles, and amphibians, Etosha is a wildlife enthusiast’s dream.
+Visitors will likely see many different buck species, giraffes, rhinos, elephants, and even lions.
+If you are lucky, you may even glimpse a leopard or cheetah.

-There are also fuel stations within Etosha National Park so don’t worry about running out of fuel while you are driving around Etosha just be sure to fill up whenever you get the chance.
-All three of Etosha’s main camps have fuel stations (Okaukeujo, Halali and Namutoni).
-There are also restaurants and shops selling food stuff and other goods at these 3 camps.
+There are also fuel stations within Etosha National Park, so don’t worry about running out of fuel while you are driving around Etosha; just be sure to fill up whenever you get the chance.
+All three of Etosha’s main camps (Okaukeujo, Halali, and Namutoni) have fuel stations.
+There are also restaurants and shops selling food and other goods at these three camps.

 When to visit Etosha National Park

-This really depends on what you would like to see.
-Rainy season is from November till April– the hottest and wettest months of the year.
-The pans fill with water and the animals give birth during this time.
+This depends on what you would like to see.
+The rainy season is from November to April– the hottest and wettest months of the year.
+The pans fill with water, and the animals give birth during this time.
 Bird watching reaches its peak at this time of the year.
 The vegetation in the park transforms from dusty & dry to green and lush.
-Therefore animals and wildlife don’t necessarily visit the main watering holes and may be more difficult to find and see.
-A travel tip for visiting Etosha at this time of the year is to ask other travelers in the park what game they have seen and where they have seen it.
-One can also ask the game wardens and staff of Etosha where to go and see game.
+Therefore, animals and wildlife don’t necessarily visit the central watering holes and may find it more challenging to see.
+A travel tip for visiting Etosha at this time of the year is to ask other travellers in the park what game they have seen and where they have seen it.
+One can also ask Etosha’s game wardens and staff where to go and see the game.

 The dry season (May till October) is considered the best time to visit Etosha.
-You will find the animals congregating around the main waterholes to quench their thirst.
-The grass is also low at this time of the year and allows for much better game viewing.
-At times there is so much game waiting at the waterholes for their turn to drink water – it is remarkable to see so much game at one time and the interactions between them all waiting for that much needed time to drink water.
+The animals congregate around the main waterholes to quench their thirst.
+The grass is also low at this time of the year, allowing for much better game viewing.
+At times, there is so much game waiting at the waterholes for their turn to drink water – it is remarkable to see so much game at one time and the interactions between them all waiting for that much-needed time to drink water.
 The main waterholes are located at Namutoni, Okaukeujo and Halali.

 How to get to Etosha National Park

 Etosha National Park is approximately 5 hours from Windhoek if you are driving.
 It is best to drive slowly to be safe, although the road can be easily navigated in one day.
-Etosha’s main gates are Von Lindequist (west of Tsumeb), King Nehale Gate (southeast of Ondangwa), Andersson Gate (north of Outjo).
+Etosha’s main gates are Von Lindequist (west of Tsumeb), King Nehale Gate (southeast of Ondangwa), and Andersson Gate (north of Outjo).
 Visitors to Etosha can also access the western side of Etosha via the Galton Gate (north of Kamanjab).
-It therefore depends from where you are traveling from to get to Etosha and which gate you will be making use of to enter Etosha.
+It, therefore, depends on where you travel to Etosha and which gate you will use to enter Etosha.

-Many guests stay at lodges outside the park due to the quality of accommodation….although accommodation & camping is available inside of the park via Namibia Wildlife Resorts which is operated by the government.
-Many of the lodges just outside of Etosha offer private game drives, either in their own reserves or in Etosha.
-So if you don’t feel like driving yourself around Etosha you have the option of going on a guided game drive in Etosha where you can sit back and relax and just enjoy and focus on game viewing.
-Visitors should note that the park is only open from sunrise to sunset and travelers staying outside of the park must ensure they have exited by sunset.
+Many guests stay at lodges outside the park due to the quality of accommodation….although accommodation & camping are available inside the park via Namibia Wildlife Resorts, which the government operates.
+Many lodges outside Etosha offer private game drives in their reserves or Etosha.
+So, if you don’t feel like driving around Etosha, you can go on a guided game drive-in Etosha, where you can sit back, relax, enjoy, and focus on game viewing.
+Visitors should note that the park is only open from sunrise to sunset, and travellers staying outside must ensure they have exited by sunset.

 What to pack for Etosha National Park

-Visitors should always pack both warmer and cooler clothing for any visit to Namibia to ensure you are prepared for all types of weather.
-The semi-desert climate mean hot days and cool nights so summer clothing for daytime and a sweater or jacket and long pants for the evenings will work well.
+Visitors should always pack warmer and cooler clothing for any visit to Namibia to ensure they are prepared for all types of weather.
+The semi-desert climate means hot days and cool nights, so summer clothing for the daytime, a sweater or jacket, and long pants for the evenings will work well.

 Here are ten things you really should bring on your trip: